nokia/ClickNF/README.md

 ClickNF
 ---------------------
-The code published in this repository is partly described in "CliMB: Enabling Network Function Composition with Click Middleboxes" paper available at https://dl.acm.org/citation.cfm?id=2940152 .
-ClickNF is an extension of CliMB and has been extended in several directions.
+The code published in the repository is partly described in "CliMB: Enabling Network Function Composition with Click Middleboxes" paper available at https://dl.acm.org/citation.cfm?id=2940152 .
+CliMB provides a full-fledged modular TCP layer supporting congestion control, TCP options, both blocking and nonblocking I/O, as well as socket and zero-copy APIs to applications.
+As a result, any TCP network function may now be realized in Click.
+ClickNF extends CliMB in several directions.
 For instance, ClickNF takes advantage of hardware offloading, multicore scalability, timing wheels, and an epoll-based API to improve performance.
-Event handling allows applications to be rescheduled when I/O requests complete.
-L7 modularity and SSL/TLS termination provide building blocks for novel network functions to be deployed with little effort.
+Finally, L7 modularity and SSL/TLS termination provide building blocks for novel network functions to be deployed with little effort.

 If you have any question/issue with the code, please use github or contact me at massimo.gallo@nokia-bell-labs.com